Alma, Wisconsin

 Alma is a city in and the county seat of Buffalo County, Wisconsin, United States.
 The population was 716 at the 2020 census.

 History

 Alma was named in commemoration of the 1854 Battle of the Alma, in the Crimean War.

 Geography

-Alma is located on State Route 35, approximately 6 mi east of Wabasha, Minnesota.
+Alma is located on State Route 35, approximately 6 mi east of Wabasha, Minnesota, or 12.3 mi by car.

 According to the United States Census Bureau, the city has a total area of 7.9 sqmi, of which 5.31 sqmi are land and 2.59 sqmi are covered by water.

 Climate

 According to the Köppen Climate Classification system, Alma has a hot-summer humid continental climate, abbreviated "Dfa" on climate maps.
 The hottest temperature recorded in Alma was 101 F on June 11, 1956, while the coldest temperature recorded was -38 F on January 31, 1996.